 Your Name: Date:

 Email Address:

 Date of Alleged Incident(s):

-Name of Person(s) you have a complaint against:
+Name of Person(s) you have a complaint agai nst:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Please describe the events or conduct that are the basis of your complaint by providing as much factual detail as possible (i.e., specific statements and conduct; what, if any, physical contact was involved; any verbal statements etc.) (Attach additional pages, if needed):
+Please describe the events or conduct that ar specific statements and conduct; what, if any if needed): tatements etc.) (Attach additional pages

-I hereby authorize Charter School to disclose the information I have provided as it finds necessary in pursuing its investigation.
-I hereby certify that the information I have provided in this complaint is true and correct and complete to the best of my knowledge and belief.
+I hereby authorize Charter School to disclose I hereby certify that the information I have p knowledge and belief. •

 Date:

-Signature of Complainant -
+Signature of Complainant

-Print Name -
+Print Name

 To be completed by Charter School:

 Received by: Date:

-Follow up Meeting with Complainant held on:

-4865-0469-8049, v.
-2
+Follow up Meeting with Complainant held on 4865-0469-8049, v.
+2 :